 To support the Law Society, membership subscription fees based on the 2019/20 rates are also available to any member/s who may wish to pay more than the reduced 2020/21 COVID-19 subscription fees.
 The Law Society appreciates the continued support and loyalty of its members.

-How have we been able to fund the reduction to Ordinary Membership fees for the 2020-21 Membership year?
+How have we funded a reduction to Ordinary Membership fees and included free CPD?

 Law Mutual (WA)

 In addition to the above the Council of the Law Society of WA as Trustee of the Law Mutual Fund has agreed a number of measures to relieve the financial pressure on insured practices, help protect jobs in the legal profession and support the continued availability of legal services to members of the community:

 - Professional Indemnity insurance premiums will be subsidised via the Law Mutual Fund as previously approved by the Law Society of Western Australia as Trustee of the Law Mutual Fund on 25 March 2020.

 - An Insured will be able to defer payment of their annual contributions by six months.
 Contributions will now be payable by 16 November 2020, not 15 May 2020.